A friendly approach to copyediting and proofreading

 - Water down your writing style

-*I have never worked with a copyeditor who does these things.
-I’ve only read stories!
+I have never heard of a professional copyeditor who actually does these things, thank goodness!

 Relaxed but thorough copyediting

 I have worked on the author’s side of the table.
 I know the copyediting process can feel like your writing is being judged.
 I know how it feels to think, “No!
 Why did the copyeditor change that?
 My way was better!”

 I get it.
 That’s why I explain my suggestions and offer potential solutions in a way I would appreciate if I were the author.
 I love helping writers feel confident knowing their finished product isn’t riddled with inconsistencies or distractions—that it’s polished, professional, and clear.

 I don’t rewrite your words or water down your writing style at all.
 If rewriting is necessary for sentence structure, I only rearrange what is necessary.
 If more modifications are needed, I will simply offer an idea for revising.
 If you disagree with a change I’ve proposed, no problem, unless it’s a rule your publisher must follow.
 I don’t change things just to change them.
 My copyediting approach is relaxed but thorough!

 My copyediting process and tools

 I read your book from beginning to end just like a reader.
 I get into the story you are telling.
 I laugh.
 I cry.
 (At the story, not the errors!)
 I don’t go chopping away at any material until I fully understand the context.
 I work with the forest first, the trees second.

 The style guides are fantastic for creating some consistent rules we can consult.
 But if following a rule causes undue awkwardness, I will follow the number one rule—clarity.
 I use the most up-to-date Chicago Manual of Style for books and this year’s AP Stylebook for media and web, but I can work with any style guide and publisher’s house rules you prefer.